fltk/fltk/README.CMake.txt

 builds exclusively.
 In-tree builds will gum up the works by putting a CMakeCache.txt file in the source root.

+FLTK does not allow in-tree builds since version 1.5.0 for safety reasons.

 More information on CMake can be found on its web site https://www.cmake.org.